An intern accused an Idaho Republican of rape. He was warned before about his behavior toward women.

 Von Ehlinger, 38, has called the rape allegation an “embarrassment” and denied violating any laws or legislative rules.
 In an emailed statement to The Washington Post, the legislator’s attorney called the harassment complaints from multiple women “non-issues which only serve to distract from the heinous, demonstrably false allegations which have been leveled against Representative von Ehlinger.”

-“[Von Ehlinger] maintains that he is innocent of any wrongdoing and he looks forward to putting this matter to rest,” Edward W. Dindinger, his attorney, added in an email.
+Von Ehlinger “maintains that he is innocent of any wrongdoing and he looks forward to putting this matter to rest,” Edward W. Dindinger, his attorney, added in an email.

-Von Ehlinger, an Army veteran who previously worked in real estate and as a substitute teacher, was appointed to his seat in June 2020 to replace a lawmaker who died.
+Von Ehlinger, an Army veteran who previously worked in real estate and as a substitute teacher, was appointed to his seat in June to succeed a lawmaker who died.
 He won an uncontested election to keep the seat in November.
 Despite his victory, von Ehlinger spread unsubstantiated claims about voter fraud following the 2020 election while participating in the “Stop the Steal” movement aimed at undermining President Biden’s victory in favor of former president Donald Trump.

 The 19-year-old staffer first reported that von Ehlinger had raped her to the House’s assistant sergeant-at-arms on March 11, the Statesman reported.
-She said that von Ehlinger invited her to dinner in downtown Boise on March 10.
+She said von Ehlinger invited her to dinner in downtown Boise on March 10.
 After the meal, he allegedly took her to his apartment, where he carried her to his bedroom, the AP reported.
 The woman said she told von Ehlinger she did not want to have sex, and said she was not on birth control in hopes that it would dissuade him.
 Instead, she said von Ehlinger knelt with his knees on her shoulders and forced her to perform oral sex.

 According to transcripts included in the ethics investigation, the woman later told von Ehlinger on a phone call that she felt violated.